brennambond/cryptwellcastleresort_backend/README.md

 # The Cryptwell Castle Resort - Backend

 ## Project Overview
-The Cryptwell Castle Resort backend serves as the backbone of the application, managing all critical data operations and providing a seamless API for the frontend.
+The Cryptwell Castle Resort backend serves as the backbone of the application, managing all critical data operations and providing a seamless API for the frontend, which can be found here: https://github.com/brennambond/cryptwellcastleresort_frontend.
 It handles:
 - User authentication and management.
 - Room and reservation data.
 - Integration with a PostgreSQL database hosted on AWS.